plenoptic-org/plenoptic/docs/developers/contributing.md

 You'll need a local copy of `plenoptic` which keeps up-to-date with any changes you make.
 To do so, you will need to fork and clone `plenoptic`.

 1. Go to the [plenoptic repo](https://github.com/plenoptic-org/plenoptic/) and click on the `Fork` button at the top right of the page.
 This creates a copy of plenoptic in your Github account.
 2. You should then clone *your fork* to your local machine and create an editable installation.
 You will also add the upstream version, which makes it easy to keep your `plenoptic` up to date with the canonical version.
 To do so, run the lines of code below, also outlined in our [docs](source).
-It is recommended to set up an [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) through GitHub and clone with ssh rather than HTTPS, but both options are listed below:
+It is recommended to set up an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) through GitHub and clone with SSH rather than HTTPS, but both options are listed below:

 ::::{tab-set}
 :::{tab-item} SSH